duncombe/wikis/Environment-Wrangling-in-Wakari.md

 > is foreign system : False

 If any of the channel URLs listed above do not appear, you can use the following command to install them:
 `conda config --add channels https://conda.binstar.org/rsignell`
+`conda config --add channels https://conda.binstar.org/wakari1`
+`conda config --add channels https://conda.binstar.org/r`

-You should be able to do:
+At this point, you should be able to do:
-'conda install pyoos'
+`conda install pyoos`

 You don't need to include the -c rsignell now, since that's in your list of channels automagically searched.
 Don't forget to restart kernel after any package installs.